fly-lang/fly/llvm/docs/tutorial/OCamlLangImpl3.rst

 moment they both are modeled by ``llvalue`` in ocaml).
-Because a "prototype" really talks about the external interface for a function (not the value computed by an expression), it makes sense for it to return the LLVM Function it corresponds to when GenStmt'd.
+Because a "prototype" really talks about the external interface for a function (not the value computed by an expression), it makes sense for it to return the LLVM Function it corresponds to when codegen'd.

 The call to ``Llvm.function_type`` creates the ``Llvm.llvalue`` that should be used for a given Prototype.
 Since all function arguments in